 We have selected six videos from Hawai‘i for you to watch right here, produced by the Hawaii Alzheimer’s Disease Initiative (HADI).
-HADI at the UH Center on Aging has an archive of all videos and slides by expert speakers on their HADI website (list below the videos)
+HADI at the UH Center on Aging has an archive of all videos and slides by expert speakers on their HADI website (PDF list below the videos)

 Update from Kōkua Mau: Advance Care Planning and Dementia